Windmilling clusters of active quadrupoles: Results and Discussion

 In the higher density plot, we see that the increasing aggregation has diluted the respective peak heights.
-It must be noted that choosing a plot range which will clearly show $n=3$ to illustrate the phase criterion necessitated some truncation: at these densities, most particles are aggregated in large, but therefore statistically less frequent clusters, resulting in a mostly flat distribution.
-However, we can still see a distinction between the different phases that is no longer visible in the simulation snapshots.
-Moreover, we see that with increasing density, the high-$\lambda$ and low P\'eclet triangular magnetic cases have collapsed into the magnetically dominated case, as seen in the phase diagram.
-This means that now the interal structure of the clusters is a more relevan question.
+It must be noted that choosing a plot range which will clearly show $n=3$ to illustrate the state criterion necessitated some truncation: at these densities, most particles are aggregated in large, but therefore statistically less frequent clusters, resulting in a mostly flat distribution.
+However, we can still see a distinction between the different state that is no longer visible in the simulation snapshots.
+Moreover, we see that with increasing density, the high-$\lambda$ and low P\'eclet triangular magnetic cases have collapsed into the magnetically dominated case, which agrees with the pure magnetic case, as seen in the phase diagram.
+This means that now the internal structure of the clusters is a more relevant question.